friendsofgo/killgrave/README.md

 Imposters are the most important concept of the Killgrave tool.
 They define the rules that determine how the server should respond to a request.

-You can identify a Killgrave imposter file by its extension: `.imp.json`.
+You can identify a Killgrave imposter file by its extension: `.imp.json`, `.imp.yml` or `.imp.yaml`.

 You can learn more about how to configure imposters in the [Imposter Configuration Section](#imposter).